Gynaecomastia Surgery in Hyderabad

 Gynecomastia is swelling of the breast tissue in boys or men, caused by an imbalance of the hormones estrogen and testosterone.
 Gynecomastia can affect one or both breasts, sometimes unevenly.
 Newborns, boys going through puberty and older men may develop gynecomastia as a result of normal changes in hormone levels, though other causes also exist.

-Male Breast Reduction Surgery, or Gynaecomastia Correction, is an extremely common procedure for men who wish to remove any excess, stubborn, unwanted chest fat.
+Male Breast Reduction Surgery, or Gynaecomastia Surgery in Hyderabad, is an extremely common procedure for men who wish to remove any excess, stubborn, unwanted chest fat.

 Gynaecomastia commonly known as ‘man boobs’ is an extremely common cause of embarrassment to men which can be treated easily and discreetly.